pawanit17/ds_and_algo_interview_prep/README.md

 } *list = NULL;
 ```

-## How to find if a Linked List has a loop?.
+## :dart: How to find if a Linked List has a loop?.
 - Maintain two pointers with unequal increment and make them iterate.
 If they meet at any point, there is a loop.
 - O(1) space complexity and O(N) time complexity.

-## How to find starting point of the loop?.
+## :dart: How to find starting point of the loop?.
 - Continuation to the problem above.
 - Initialize q to head and p to meeting point and increment both by a single step.
 The node on which they meet is the beginning of the loop.

-## How to find the 'k'th node from the end in a Linked List?.
+## :dart: How to find the 'k'th node from the end in a Linked List?.
 - Add an external counter on the number of nodes in the Linked list.
   - Needs update during addition and deletion.
 - Maintain two pointers with an increment of 1 but after a distance of 'k'.
 - O(1) space complexity and O(N) time complexity.

-## Adding a node to a sorted linked list
+## :dart: Adding a node to a sorted linked list
 - Initialize ```temp``` to beginning of the list
 - Iterate while the input number is less than that of the current node's data field.
 - Insert adjusting pointers